bwssytems/ha-bridge/README.md

 ```
 java -jar ha-bridge-5.1.0.jar
 ```

-### Automation on Linux systems
-To have this configured and running automatically there are a few resources to use.
-One is using Docker and a docker container has been built for this and can be gotten here: https://github.com/aptalca/docker-ha-bridge
+### Manual installation of ha-bridge and setup of systemd service
+Next gen Linux systems (this includes the Raspberry Pi), use systemd to run and manage services.
+Here is a link on how to use systemd: https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units

 Create the directory and make sure that ha-bridge-5.1.0.jar is in your /home/pi/habridge directory.
 ```